Fritze1602/exovia-youtube-dsgvo-wordpress-plugin/readme.txt

 With our plugin, you protect the privacy of your visitors while taking advantage of videos for your website success.

 Want a live demo?
 Then feel free to visit the following article.
-There we have integrated a YouTube video of ours with our DSGVO plugin in a data protection compliant manner and go into more detail on the topic of data protection and YouTube: [www.exovia.de/journal/youtube-dsgvo-konform-einbinden](YouTube DSGVO konform einbinden).
+There we have integrated a YouTube video of ours with our DSGVO plugin in a data protection compliant manner and go into more detail on the topic of data protection and YouTube: [YouTube DSGVO konform einbinden](https://www.exovia.de/journal/wordpress-youtube-dsgvo-konform/).

 **YOUR 6 EASY TODOS FOR 1 VIDEO**